A Framework for Forcing Constructions at Successors of Singular Cardinals: The definition of , and useful properties of it.

 \section{The definition of $Q(w)$, and useful properties of it.}

 Suppose that $U$ is a measure on a measurable cardinal $\kappa$.
 Recall that $\kappa$-\emph{Mathias forcing} using $U$ has as conditions pairs $(s,S)$ with $s\in [\kappa]^{<\kappa}$, $S\in U$ and $\ssup(s)\le \min(S)$ and ordering given by $(t,T)\le (s,S)$ if $s=t\cap\ssup(s)$ and $T\cup (t\setminus s)\subseteq S$.
 This forcing preserves cardinals as it is $\lk$-directed closed and has the $\kappa^+$-chain condition.
 If $G$ is a generic filter over $V$ for the forcing and $y=\bigcup\setof{s}{\exists S\in U \sss (s,S)\in G}$ then for all $S\in {\mathcal P}(\kappa)$ we have that $S\in U$ if and only if there is some $\alpha<\kappa$ such that $y\setminus\alpha\subseteq S$.
+Consequently, the forcing is also known as the forcing to \emph{diagonalise} $U$.\footnote{The earliest uses of this forcing of which we have evidence are in unpublished work from 1992 by Shizuo Kamo \cite{Kamo} and Tadatoshi Miyamoto, independently, on the splitting number for uncountable cardinals.
+See, for example, the reports on this work in \cite{Suzuki} and \cite{Zapletal}.
+The latter paper, in particular, gives a full account of their principal result, that it is consistent relative to there being a supercompact cardinal that there is an uncountable cardinal $\kappa$ with splitting number ${\mathfrak s}_\kappa$ greater than $\kappa^+$, and its proof via iterating this forcing.
+Unfortunately we have not had access to the preprint \cite{Kamo} itself.
+The forcing has also at times been named long Prikry forcing.

-Consequently, the forcing is also known as the forcing to \emph{diagonalise} $U$.\footnote{It has also sometimes been called \emph{long Prikry forcing}.
-The first mentions we have found of this forcing are in unpublished work of Kamo and Miyamoto, independently, from 1992, on the splitting number for uncountable cardinals.
-See, for example, \cite{Suzuki}.
-A rather similar forcing, however, was given by Henle (\cite{Henle}) in the early 1980s in the choiceless context of cardinals with strong partition properties.
-Henle called his forcing Radin-like forcing -- the descriptor refering to properties of the subset of the cardinal added rather than the form of the conditions.}
+A rather similar forcing, however, was given by Henle \cite{Henle} in the early 1980s in the choiceless context of cardinals with strong partition properties.
+Henle called his forcing Radin-like forcing -- the descriptor referring to properties of the subset of the cardinal added rather than the form of the conditions.}

-We also recall Ellentuck's topologically inspired notation (\cite{Ellentuck}) that if $(s,S)$ is a condition in this forcing then $[s,S] = \setof{y\in [\kappa]^{\kappa}}{s\subseteq y\subseteq s\cup S}$.
+We also recall Ellentuck's topologically inspired notation \cite{Ellentuck} that if $(s,S)$ is a condition in this forcing then $[s,S] = \setof{y\in [\kappa]^{\kappa}}{s\subseteq y\subseteq s\cup S}$.
 Using this notation we have that $(t,T)\le (s,S)$ if and only if $[t,T]\subseteq [s,S]$.

 In this section we define two forcing posets.
 The first poset $M(w)$ is the analogue of the $\kappa$-Mathias forcing for ultrafilter sequences $w$; it will diagonalise the filter ${\mathcal F}(w)$.
 The second poset $Q(w)$ is the variant of $M(w)$ which is tailored, in the style of the analogous forcing from \cite{Dzamonja-Shelah-univ-graphs-succ-sing}, to deal with Radin forcing names for graphs, and binary relations more generally, on $\kappa^+$.